-By latest October 1, the Provost and VPAA shall publish a uniform timeline for the upcoming annual evaluation cycle, including faculty report submission, chair evaluations, and the completion of any Performance Remediation Plan (PRP) documentation.
+By latest October 1, the Provost and VPAA shall publish a uniform timeline, format and deadlines for the upcoming annual evaluation cycle, including faculty report submission, chair evaluations of faculty members, and the completion of any Performance Remediation Plan (PRP) documentation.
+Faculty members are responsible for submitting relevant materials by the established deadline.